Pros: Few leaks

 This product also scored above average for health.
-It is free of most chemicals and additives that cause irritation to baby's skin.
+It is free of most chemicals and additives that irritate the baby's skin.
 Poof claims it is free of perfume, chlorine, latex, lotion, and dyes (see dislikes below).

 This diaper also scored above average for being eco-friendly.
 Depending on what is important to you, this could make the Poof a desirable option.
-Poof is made with non-GMO corn and renewable bamboo, as well as being designed to be biodegradable under certain circumstances.
-However, it is not the only option with these kinds of features and Nature Babycare has similar properties but with a higher score and lower price.
+Poof is made with non-GMO corn and renewable bamboo and is biodegradable under certain circumstances.
+However, it is not the only option with these kinds of features, and other diapers have similar properties, but with a higher score and lower price.

 Probably the most significant dislike of the Poof is its performance in our absorption tests.
-This diaper has the lowest absorption score with a 1 of 10 that tied with the Aleva Naturals Bamboo Baby that had similar test results.
-During testing, the paper applied to the diaper after it was exposed to our mock urine came back greener, and therefore, wetter than the competition.
+This diaper has one of the lowest absorption scores of the whole group.
+The filter paper from our tests show much more green, and therefore, showing that the diaper was wetter than the competition.
 The Poof diaper consistently had more green on the test paper than any other product we tested.
-This translates to a wetter surface against baby's bottom and a bigger chance of wet clothes or an inability to soak up what your baby dishes out.
+More green translates to a wetter surface against the baby's bottom and a bigger chance of wet clothes or an inability to soak up what your baby dishes out.

 We aren't big fans of misleading advertising.
-This diaper says dye free, but there are prints on the outside of the diaper which indicate some kind of pigment was used, making "dye free" misleading.
-We wish there was an agreed upon definition for some of the language manufacturers use.
+This diaper says dye-free, but there are prints on the outside of the diaper, which indicate some pigment was used, making "dye-free" misleading.
+We wish there were an agreed-upon definition for some of the language manufacturers use.
 What is the difference between dyes, ink, and pigment?
 No one knows or can agree.
-Poof says they use a soy-based pigment, which in our opinion is not the same as "dye free".
-Poof does offer a partial disclosure list on ingredients but does not offer an allergy certification.
+Poof says they use a soy-based pigment, which in our opinion, is not the same as "dye-free."
+Poof does offer a partial disclosure list on ingredients but does not provide an allergy certification.

-This diaper scored below average for comfort and we think some babies will dislike the way it fits or feels.
+This diaper scored below average for comfort, and we think some babies will dislike the way it fits or feels.
 While the main fabric feels soft, the elastic and motion points do not.
-The tabs also abrasive and not skin friendly.
+The tabs are also abrasive and not skin-friendly.
 It isn't the most uncomfortable option we tested, but it is something to consider with a score below average.

-This diaper is an interesting addition to the diaper market and offers parents a more environmentally friendly choice that has limited chemicals that make contact with baby's skin.
+This diaper is an interesting addition to the diaper market and offers parents a more environmentally friendly choice that has limited chemicals that make contact with the baby's skin.
 However, the diaper didn't perform well in tests for absorption, which is the main job of a diaper.
-It doesn't matter how eco-friendly a product is if it doesn't do its job it isn't worth the price or hassle of ordering a special product that is hard to find.
+It doesn't matter how eco-friendly a product is; if it doesn't do its job, it isn't worth the price or hassle of ordering a special product that is hard to find.

 — Juliet Spurrier, MD & Wendy Schmitz